GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 > **Note**: All of the files that define the Kubernetes resources you will be creating for Jenkins are in the `jenkins/k8s` folder.
 You are encouraged to take a look at them before running the create commands.

-The Jenkins Deployment is defined in `kubernetes/jenkins.yaml`.
-Create the Deployment and confirm the pod was scheduled:
+The Jenkins Deployment and its two Services are defined in YAML files in`jenkins/k8s/`.
+Create the Deployment and Services and confirm the pod was scheduled:

 ```shell
 $ kubectl apply -f jenkins/k8s/